Hardik500/Shell-Remastered/README.md

 If the weights are equal then it will display "file cannot be classified".

 eg. Try runing : `classify demo_fc.txt`

+>**Note** : Before running this command create three folders named: academic, automobile and financial in the root directory of the project

 ******